Your Complete SEO Site Audit for 2022

-Technical issues can hurt user’s experience and can plague the SEO performance of your website.
+Technical issues can hurt users’ experience and can plague the SEO performance of your website.
 At once, you need a tool like Screaming Frog SEO Spider to help you with and which can readily identify prevalent issues of your website.
-Then you need to determine with your assessment how fast does your website is loading.
+Then you need to determine with your assessment how fast your website is loading.
 In order to assess the impact of these loading issues on your user’s experience.
 If ever you are weary of having a slow loading page, fret not.
-For the good news is, there is always a room for improvement.
+The good news is, that there is always room for improvement.
 Especially for websites that take to load longer than 3 seconds.

 5. Are the target Keywords in your landing page optimised and effective?

-6. What can you do more for you to have a strategically working content?
+6. What can you do more to have strategically working content?

 - Is your content original and unique?